The Wolfman (wrestler): World Wide Wrestling Federation

 Willie Farkas started wrestling for the WWWF in 1970, initially competing under his real name.
 After a brief Hawaiian tour for Ed Francis, he returned as The Wolfman, who claimed to be raised by wolves.
 He was escorted to the ring by his manager Captain Lou Albano, with a chain around his neck, sporting long hair, scruffy beard and furry boots.
 The Wolfman challenged WWWF Heavyweight champions Bruno Sammartino and Pedro Morales.
 In 1975 he returned to feud with Pedro Morales and Gorilla Monsoon throughout his stint, this time being managed by Freddie Blassie.

 All Japan Pro Wrestling

 Upon leaving the World Wide Wrestling Federation Willie Farkas toured All Japan Pro Wrestling often teaming with Bobo Brazil.

 Return To Canada

 On his return from Japan, Farkus became a regular in the Canadian territories wrestling for and Dave McKigney's Big Time Wrestling tours of Ontario and International Wrestling in Montreal where he feuded with The Destroyer.
 The Wolfman retired in 1988 after the death of his friend and sometime tag team partner "The Bearman" Dave McKigney.

-Willie Farkus passed away aged 80 in 2016 after a long illness.
+Farkus died in 2016 at age 80 after a long illness.